 - The Published date for all published posts,

-- The Last Modified date for unpublished posts (e.g. posts set to ‘draft’ status), and
+- The Last Modified date for all unpublished posts (e.g. posts set to ‘draft’ status), and

-- The Scheduled date for all posts scheduled for publishing in the future …
+- The Scheduled date for any posts set to publish at a future date …

-As well as displaying posts using the default ‘List’ view, the Table of Posts can also display your posts in ‘Excerpt’ view …
+As well as listing posts using the default ‘List’ view, the Table of Posts can also display your posts in ‘Excerpt’ view …

 To display posts in the Table of Posts in Excerpt view, see the section below.

-To view Table of Posts options, click on the ‘Screen Options’ tab on the top right-hand corner of your screen …
+To view options for configuring your Table of Posts, click the ‘Screen Options’ tab at the top right-hand corner of the screen …

 (Posts Table – ‘Screen Options’ tab)

-The top section of your screen will expand, revealing a number of options for configuring your Table of Posts …
+The top section of the Posts screen expands and reveals a number of options for configuring your Table of Posts …

 Options are divided into the following sections